Alex Bolt

 Alex Bolt (born 5 January 1993) is an Australian professional tennis player.
 He plays mainly on the ATP Challenger Tour.
-His career-high rankings by the Association of Tennis Professionals (ATP) are world No. 125 in singles and world No. 81 in doubles.
-Highlights of Bolt's career thus far include quarterfinal appearances at the 2014 Australian Open men's doubles and at the 2017 Australian Open with Andrew Whittington and Bradley Mousley respectively.
+His career-high rankings by the ATP are world No. 125 in singles and world No. 81 in doubles.
+Highlights of his career include quarterfinal appearances at the 2014 Australian Open men's doubles and at the 2017 Australian Open with Andrew Whittington and Bradley Mousley respectively.